ShabanKamell/Foursquare/README.md

 ## App Logic

 - The app displays the list of nearby venues from **Foursquare** Places API.
-- If there's no network connection the data will be fetched from `CoreData` which saved in the last time.
+- If there's no network connection, the data will be fetched from `CoreData` which saved in the last time.

 ## Stack:
 - [ ] SwiftUI